 Anyway, as far as I know, oxides of chrome and nickel aren't brown, they're black.
 Iron oxide can be brown or red.
 So I think what you had was surface oxides of the iron in the stainless, and I think you did well in removing it with abrasion, because that won't hurt the metal.
 What's bad in stainless is black pitting, I know from experience, which can lead to holes all the way through thin sheets.
 I believe by polishing off the rust, you've exposed fresh metal, which will passivate (form a protective oxide coating) on its own, and be just fine.

-The other stainless friendly cleaner is Barkeepers Friend, which I believe is a mild abrasive and dilute oxalic (sp?) acid.
+The other stainless friendly cleaner is Barkeepers Friend [affil. link to product info on Amazon], which I believe is a mild abrasive and dilute oxalic (sp?) acid.

 Hope that helps, and glad that the grill was *outside* when it had the near-meltdown.